 - Meningitis – While there is a vaccination given to avoid this serious illness, symptoms include high fever, stiff neck or pain in the back of the neck, vomiting, headache, and eye pain in bright light.
 Check for and record any other symptoms your child has, such as cough, vomiting, rash, etc., and inform your child’s pediatrician.

 Causes of High Fever in Children

-This is the most common cause of fever in children and does not require antibiotics.
-It must run its course over several days.
+Viruses are the most common cause of fever in children, and they do not require antibiotics.
+A virus must run its course over several days.
 These infections include:

-Treatable with antibiotics and contagious, these infections can wait for twelve hours until your child is seen by a doctor.
+Treatable with antibiotics and contagious, bacterial infections can wait for 12 hours until your child is seen by a doctor.
 Common examples are:

 - Ear infection

 You can use the following methods to take your child’s temperature:

 1. Regular glass underarm thermometer — While old fashioned, the axillary method still may be the most accurate.
 It’s also one of the most difficult to use when you have an upset, mobile child.
 To take an axillary temperature, hold the thermometer in place for three minutes, making sure the tip is deep in the soft skin of the underarm or armpit.